pve-loong64-port/proxmox-backup/docs/system-booting.rst

 ..
 WARNING:: This can lead to an unbootable installation in some cases if not done correctly.
-Reinstalling the host will setup Secure Boot automatically if available, without any extra interactions. **Make sure you have a working and well-tested backup of your Proxmox Backup host!**
+Reinstalling the host will setup Secure Boot automatically if available, without any extra interactions. **Make sure you have a working and well-tested backup of your Proxmox Backup Server host!**

-An existing UEFI installation can be switched over to Secure Boot if desired, without having to reinstall Proxmox Backup from scratch.
+An existing UEFI installation can be switched over to Secure Boot if desired, without having to reinstall Proxmox Backup Server from scratch.

 First, ensure all your system is up-to-date.
 Next, install all the required pre-signed packages as listed above.
 Grub automatically creates the needed EFI